adshares/adshares-docs/protocol/synchronization/updating.rst

 Inventory is list of campaigns.
 Each campaign has defined date range in which it is active and amount which it can pay up to.
-Campaign has one or more banners (advertisements) of different type and size.
+Campaign has one or more creatives (advertisements) of different type and size.
-Each banner can be classified by one or more external classifiers.
+Each creative can be classified by one or more external classifiers.
 Adserver can use classification of known classifier if it is valid.
 Details of inventory response format can be found :ref:`below<inventory_response_format>`.